2025–26 East of Scotland Football League: Second Division

+The Second Division title went down to the final round of matches, with West Calder United ultimately winning the championship by two points ahead of Coldstream.

+Following the end of the season, the Second and Third Divisions were amalgamated into geographical conferences by region, with Stirling University reserves being reprieved from relegation.

 Team changes

 Defending champions Armadale Thistle were promoted to the First Division alongside Easthouses Lily Miners Welfare and Bathgate Thistle while Vale of Leithen and Tweedmouth Rangers were relegated to the Third Division.
 In their place, Arniston Rangers, Kinnoull and Inverkeithing Hillfield Swifts were relegated from the First Division and Lochgelly Albert, Linton Hotspur and Fauldhouse United were promoted from the Third Division.
 Peebles Rovers withdrew from the league.